On Quotient modules of $H^2(\mathbb{D}^n)$: Essential Normality and Boundary Representations

+We also study boundary representations, in the sense of Arveson (\cite{Arv1}, \cite{Arv2}), of the $C^*$-algebra $C^*(\clq)$ for different classes of quotient modules $\clq$ of $H^2(\dsc^n)$.
+Here, given a quotient module $\clq$, we denote by $B(\clq)$ and $C^*(\clq)$ the Banach algebra and the $C^*$-algebra generated by $\{I_{\clq}, C_{z_i}\}_{i=1}^n$, respectively.
+For convenience in notation we put

+It is well known that for an essentially normal quotient module $\clq$ of $H^2(\mathbb{D}^n)$, $B(\clq)$ is an irreducible operator algebra and the $C^*$-algebra $C^*(\clq)$ contains all compact operators on $\clq$ (see Proposition 2.5 in \cite{Arv3}, and Theorem 3.3 and Lemma 3.4 in \cite{dqm}).

-We now recall the notion of boundary representation.
+Let us also recall the definition of the boundary representations and some relevant results from operator algebras.
 Let $A$ be an operator algebra with identity, and let $C^*(A)$ be the $C^*$-algebra generated by $A$.
 An irreducible representation $\omega$ of $C^*(A)$ is a \emph{boundary representation} relative to $A$ if $\omega|_{A}$ has a unique completely positive (CP) extension to $C^*(A)$.
-An operator algebra $A$ has sufficiently many boundary representations if
+An operator algebra $A$ has trivial Shilov ideal (\cite{dk}) if